caixiazhao/Pulse/README.md

 3. Create a developer Twitter account at dev.twitter.com and create a Twitter app for your data

-4. Download a trial version of Tableau Desktop at http://www.tableau.com/products/trial
+4. Download a trial version of Tableau Desktop from http://www.tableau.com/products/trial

 5. Follow the accompanying SQL and python scripts as well as other files to guide you through the example